Checking Documentation

-After making documentation changes, it is best to visualize those changes to check that the documentation is still generating correctly and readable.
+After making code or documentation changes, it is a best practice to generate the documentation so you can visualize those changes and check that your intention for the change materialized.

 You need to make sure Hugo is installed: